awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 To set up a new AWS CDK project in CodeCommit;

-1. [Create a new CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) named `pipeline` using the CodeCommit console or the AWS CLI\.
+1. [Create a new CodeCommit repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) named `pipeline` using the CodeCommit console or the CDK Toolkit\.

    if you already have a CodeCommit repository named `pipeline`, you can use another name\.
 Just make sure you clone it to a directory named pipeline on your local system\.